Mark Chapter Ten

 Mark 10:29-31

-'Truly I tell you,' Jesus replied, 'no one who has left home or brothers or sisters or mother or father or children or fields for me and the gospel will fail to receive a hundred times as much in this present age: homes, brothers, sisters, mothers, children and fields - along with persecutions - and in the age to come eternal life.
-But many who are first will be last, and the last first.'
+Yeshua said, "Yes!
+I tell you that there is no one who has left house, brothers, sisters, mother, father, children or fields, for my sake and for the sake of the Good News, who will not receive a hundred times over, now, in the `olam hazeh, homes, brothers, sisters, mothers, children and lands -- with persecutions! -- and in the `olam haba, eternal life.
+But many who are first will be last, and many who are last will be first!"

 Jesus' answer to Peter's doubts was a reassurance of blessing.
 His answer would have called to mind the Parable of the Sower that he had shared with them (see chapter 4).
 But, what of Jesus' answer?
 I have seen many that have struggled all their lives to serve the Lord even when it cost them family, etc. Where is the hundred times crop?
 Many times it is not visible until their death and the funeral service.
 I have seen where servants of the Lord have thousands of people show up to say goodbye to them.
 Would not many of them consider that servant their family and open their home to them?
 This is the same thing that Jesus had taught the disciples just a short time before (see Mark 3:34).
 He went on to explain that persecution will come with the blessing but the end result will be eternal life.
 He also went on to warn Peter about pride and comparing our Christian walk with that of others.
 We can get so focused on what we have "given up for the Lord" or what we have "done for the Lord" that it can be an issue of pride.